Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Cost modelProvisioned capacityPay per query plus storage

-Real-time ingestionUses Amazon Kinesis FirehoseNative streaming
+Real-time ingestionNative streaming (Kinesis/MSK) or Kinesis FirehoseNative streaming

 Hiring profileAWS data platform and performance tuningGCP analytics and cost governance